 The proofs require some further notations, which we introduce now.
 Given the kernel $h(x,y,t)$, we define the two-sample empirical $U$-process

 and the two-sample empirical $U$-quantile process

 Note that $U_n(\lambda,t)=U_{[n\lambda],n-[n\lambda]}(t)$ and $Q_n(\lambda,p)=Q_{[n\lambda],n-[n\lambda]}(p)$.
 Moreover, we define

-where $h_1(x,t)$, $h_2(y,t)$, and $U(t)$ have been defined in \eqref{eq:u_t}, \eqref{eq:h_1} and \eqref{eq:h_2}, respectively.
+where $h_1(x,t)$, $h_2(y,t)$, and $U(t)$ have been defined in (\ref{eq:u_t}), (\ref{eq:h_1}) and (\ref{eq:h_2}), respectively.
 Thus, we obtain the Hoeffding decomposition of the two-sample $U$-statistic as

-The next two lemmas will deal with the last sum, which is called degenerate part: \begin{lem} Under the assumptions (A1) and (A3), there exists a constant $C$, such that for any integers $0\leq m_1\leq n_1\leq m_2\leq n_2$
+The next two lemmas will deal with the last sum, which is called degenerate part: \begin{lemma} Under the assumptions (C1) and (C3), there exists a constant $C$, such that for any integers $0\leq m_1\leq n_1\leq m_2\leq n_2$